First Austrian Republic: Economy

-However the new state was difficult to control, as much of the former empire's important economic regions had been taken away with the foundation of new nation-states.
-The matter was further complicated by the fact that a number of these new nation-states were still dependent on Vienna's banks, but business was hampered by the newly erected borders and tariffs.
+The new state was difficult to control, as much of the former empire's important economic regions had been taken away with the foundation of new nation-states.
+The matter was further complicated because a number of these new nation-states were still dependent on Vienna's banks, but business was hampered by the newly erected borders and tariffs.

-The landlocked Austria was barely able to support itself with food and lacked a developed industrial basis.
+The landlocked Austria was barely able to support itself with food, and lacked a developed industrial basis.
 In addition, Czechoslovakia, Hungary, Yugoslavia and Italy had imposed a trade blockade and refused to sell food and coal to Austria, which eventually was saved by aid and support from the Western Allies.
-By 1922 one USA dollar was worth 19,000 kronen and half the population was unemployed.
+By 1922 one US dollar was worth 19,000 Kronen and half the population was unemployed.

-In December 1921 the Treaty of Lana between Austria and Czechoslovakia was signed in which Austria recognized the new state borders and relinquished claims to represent ethnic Germans living on the territory of the newly created Czechoslovakia.
+In December 1921 the Treaty of Lana between Austria and Czechoslovakia was signed, in which Austria recognized the new state borders and relinquished claims to represent ethnic Germans living on the territory of the newly created Czechoslovakia.
 In return Czechoslovakia provided a loan of 500 million Kronen to Austria.

 In 1922, in an effort to deal with post-war inflation, Chancellor Ignaz Seipel asked for foreign loans and introduced austerity policies.
-In October 1922 Britain, France, Italy and Czechoslovakia provided a loan of 650 million gold kronen after Seipel promised not to attempt Anschluss with Germany for the next 20 years and allowed the League of Nations to control Austria's economy.
-During the next two years the state budget was stabilized and international supervision over finances ended in March 1926.
-Austria's central bank Oesterreichische Nationalbank was re-established in 1923, a sales tax was introduced in 1923, and the Austrian Schilling replaced the Krone in December 1924.
+In October 1922 Britain, France, Italy and Czechoslovakia provided a loan of 650 million gold Kronen after Seipel promised not to attempt Anschluss with Germany for the next 20 years and allowed the League of Nations to control Austria's economy.
+During the next two years the state budget was stabilized and international supervision of finances ended in March 1926.
+In 1923, Austria's central bank Oesterreichische Nationalbank was re-established and a sales tax was introduced, and in December 1924 the Austrian Schilling replaced the Krone.

-The Great Depression hit Austria hard and in May 1931 the largest bank in Austria, Creditanstalt Bank collapsed.
+The Great Depression hit Austria hard, and in May 1931 the largest bank in Austria, Creditanstalt Bank, collapsed.
 To improve its economy, Austria wanted to conclude a customs union with Germany, but in 1931 this was denied by France and the countries of the Little Entente.